I Stock 2154089162

 2025 MHA Manufacturing Report

-Welcome to the latest iteration of MHA’s UK manufacturing report
+Welcome to MHA’s 2025 UK manufacturing report

 The international economic turbulence over the last few years, from Brexit to the Covid 19 pandemic and more recently the ongoing uncertainty of tariffs, has no doubt left deep and permanent scars on the sector.
-Recent domestic events, including the increases in taxation and the ongoing skills shortages, as well as the inflationary and supply chain pressures caused by the war in Ukraine, have not helped either.

 Our specialist insight

-Chris Barlow, Head of Manufacturing at MHA
+Chris Barlow, Head of Manufacturing and Engineering at MHA

 Adobe Stock 333601176